 How to Listen to Birds

 Casually listening to birdsong for enjoyment is a great way to pass the time, but precious seconds of song are lost if you don't know how to listen for identification purposes.
-To make the most of every bird sound…
+Certain steps can help you make the most of every bird sound.

 - When you hear a bird, or any noise that might be a bird, stay still and move your head slowly from side to side to try to catch the sound better.
 This will funnel the noise into your ears more effectively, and can help you triangulate the bird's position so you can see it as well as hear it.